aznxluvlyguy4u/wiki1/CurrentRMS.md

 - See the [Current RMS - API Docs](https://api.current-rms.com/doc) for more information on available endpoints.

-- See the [POSTman collection & environment properties]() for importing the collection into POSTman
+- See the [Postman collection & environment properties](https://shopix99-my.sharepoint.com/:f:/g/personal/peter_jongensvantechniek_nl/En6dO8Va9JhKiBVCDXwMm5kBT2XWuxPIUK0cb4hjGkhE9w?e=RMll9Y) for importing the collection into [Postman](https://www.getpostman.com)

 See [credentials](#markdown-header-credentials) for the API token.